 This contribution provides a summary report of Core Experiment 8 on current picture referencing.
 Four tests have been agreed to carry out in CE8 in between JVET-K and JVET-L meetings, to study and evaluate technologies related to current picture referencing.
 In this report, coding performance and complexity of these tests are reported and analyzed.
 In particular, test results against 1) VTM-2 anchor 2) VTM-2 + CPR anchor are provided to show the coding efficiency and complexity trade-off of each tool.
 Crosschecking results for the performed tests are integrated in this contribution.

 Introduction

-As is agreed in San Diego meeting, the following tests in table 1 are performed in CE8.
+As is agreed in Ljubljana meeting, the following tests in table 1 are performed in CE8.

 Table 1: Summary of tests performed in CE8